Saddle Pose Yin Yoga Supta Vajrasana - Complete Guide

 Saddle Pose vs. Hero Pose

 While similar in appearance, Saddle Pose (Supta Vajrasana) and Hero Pose (Virasana) differ significantly in intensity and the areas they target.
+The legs are in the same position, however Hero Pose the practitioner is seated up right while in Saddle Pose the practitioner is laying down.

 Hero Pose is generally considered less intense and more accessible, especially for beginners or those with knee sensitivity.
 The Saddle Pose offers a more intense experience with its deeper backbend and stretch.